Weed-Infused Mochi Gummies Might Be Our New Favorite Summer Edible

 “We wanted to imagine a world where a Korean God smokes weed every day and creates the universe,” Lim laughs.
 Although Sundae School formed four years ago, the cannabis arm began in 2019.
 Since then, Lim has strategized how to make weed more palatable and approachable.
 He began by creating “tiny but mighty” joints in .3 gram increments, perfect for nightcaps or subtle and comforting highs, before moving into edibles.

 Sundae School’s edibles are unlike anything currently on the market.
 They have a mochi-like texture—soft and supple, with enough bounce to differentiate it from all the other sugar-crusted, jelly-like gummies on dispensary shelves.
 Not only that, but the edibles come in captivating flavors like lychee dragon fruit, brown sugar milk tea boba, and sour yuzu.
+Even more alluring, each edible is shaped like a flower, alluding to its delicate texture and flavor.

 “For us, sharing our stories as Koreans, as Vietnamese, and as Asian Americans is so crucial to our identity as selves and our identity as a brand."